Bonnington distillery: History

 The Bonnington distillery project began in 2017 on Graham Street, close to the original John Crabbie premises.
 Construction commenced in 2018, during which the ruins of historic Bonnington House, once a military headquarters during the siege of Edinburgh Castle, were uncovered and documented by archaeologists.
-The site was chosen to retain the same postcode (EH6) as the original Crabbie building, underscoring its connection to Leith’s whisky heritage.
+The site was chosen to retain the same postcode (EH6) as the original Crabbie building.

 The distillery was commissioned in 2019 and began production in March 2020.
 The initial set‑up included a two‑tonne mash tun, six 10,000‑litre washbacks, and two stills, later expanded in 2023 with nine additional washbacks to enable a 24‑hour, five‑day production cycle.

 In January 2024, Bonnington launched its first single malt expression — the Bonnington Inaugural Release Single Malt — a single cask Lowland whisky aged in ruby Port casks.
 Only 500 bottles were produced, each hand‑signed by distillery manager Jamie Lockhart.
 Bottled at 52.3% ABV, it was described as having notes of dessert wine, dried pears, citrus, and rich oak.

 In May 2024, the distillery unveiled a limited Sherry Cask Release Single Malt, fully matured in Pedro Ximénez sherry casks.
 Just 250 cases were made, with tasting notes of sweet sugar, fresh oak, red fruit, and a tannic, slightly salty finish.

 In August 2025, Bonnington’s new range included a 47% ABV non‑peated spirit and a 51% ABV peated spirit, both matured in Muscat casks.